CY83R-3X71NC710N/Extension-Spotify/README.md

-# Spotify Extension for SillyTavern
+# YouTube Music Extension for SillyTavern

-Provides function tools and information about the currently playing song on Spotify in SillyTavern prompts.
+Provides function tools and information about the currently playing song on YouTube Music in SillyTavern prompts.

 ## Installation

-Requires the latest SillyTavern staging branch for the auth flow to function.
+Requires the latest SillyTavern staging branch.

-Install via the extension installed using the following URL:
+Install via the extension installer using the following URL:

 ```txt
 https://github.com/Cohee1207/Extension-Spotify